 When looking for a partner, you need to find someone that you trust.
 Avoid pressuring anyone to work with you as it will lead to the partnership breaking up.
 You will need to create strict goals and areas of business that you both control to avoid arguments.

 You Do Not Necessarily Need a Bank Loan

 A common worry when starting a new business is the finances.
 How will you start the company?
 Can you get a loan?
 So many people worry about getting the bank loan that they fail to work on the other important areas.
 While finance is important, getting your name out there and selling products is too.
 Loans need to be repaid and you do not necessarily need that extra money.
 Keep your business simple and avoid forms of finance and you lower the risk of too many outgoings to make a profit.

 Alex has written many corporate related articles for Real Business Rescue.
-Over the past year she has written topics relating to business insolvency and company closure as well as well as a wide spread of information relating to corporate insolvency.
-Real Business Rescue are business insolvency experts who offer free advice and support to company directors who face financial distress.
+Over the past year, she has written topics relating to business insolvency and company closure as well as well as a wide spread of information relating to corporate insolvency.
+Real Business Rescue is business insolvency experts who offer free advice and support to company directors who face financial distress.